CHZelaya/SAIT.travelagencyproject/README.md

 ## Special Notes

 In the `redirect.html` file, there are comments that provide guidance on how to navigate around pop-up blockers.
-Specifically, if the redirect does not work as intended, users are advised to comment out line 33, disable pop-up blockers, and then uncomment line 33 (which contains the `window.close()` command) to ensure proper functionality.
+Specifically, if the redirect does not work as intended, please comment out line 33, disable pop-up blockers, and then uncomment line 33 (which contains the `window.close()` command) to ensure proper functionality.

-Thank you for taking the time to review my work on the SAIT OOSD program website for **Rocky Mountain Vacations**!
+Thank you for taking the time to review my work on the SAIT OOSD program website for **Travel Experts: Rocky Mountain Vacations**!
 If you have any questions or need further clarification, please feel free to reach out.
 I look forward to your feedback!

 You can find the GitHub repository here: [SAIT Travel Agency Project](https://github.com/CHZelaya/SAIT.travelagencyproject)